noir-lang/book/src/language_concepts/generics.md

 }
 ```

-## Arbitrary length arrays
+## In Structs

-This concept is more useful for more specific types, like number generics.
-These can be used to define a function that iterates over an array of arbitrary length.
+Generics are useful for specifying types in structs.
+For example, we can specify that a field in a struct will be of a certain generic type.
+In this case `value` is of type `T`.

 ```rust noplaypen
 struct RepeatedValue<T> {